 UpWork – find freelance jobs to tackle any job, any size, any time

-Upwork has about $1 billion worth of projects done annually over about a 3 million projects done annually.
+Upwork has about $1 billion worth of projects done annually over about 3 million projects done annually.
 Formerly known as ODesk, this is one very popular site for finding freelance work.

 PeoplePerHour – a community of talent available to work remotely

 The unique selling point of PPH is that all freelancers are quality checked.
-Some freelancing sites have quite the reputation for “harbouring” scammers who work on a few projects, get bad reviews, and then disappear – PPH is different.
+Some freelancing sites have quite a reputation for “harbouring” scammers who work on a few projects, get bad reviews, and then disappear – PPH is different.
 These freelancers won’t make it in this site, so if you get yourself approved here – you’re bound to get good work.

 EnvatoStudio and the Envato Marketplace